 Source: U.S. Bureau of Labor Statistics

-Individuals interested in becoming a special agent will need to possess at least a bachelor's degree with a Grade Point Average of 2.95 or higher.
-Degree majors in criminology, sociology or a related field may help prepare individuals for work as an agent.
+The first step to becoming a DEA agent is to earn an undergraduate degree.
+Individuals interested in becoming a special agent will need to possess at least a bachelor's degree with a grade point average of 2.95 or higher.
+Degree majors in criminology, sociology, or a related field may help prepare individuals for work as an agent.
 Other ways to become a more competitive applicant is to major in a foreign language or other special skill area desired by the DEA.

-- Seek a DEA Internship.
+Prospective DEA agents should seek a DEA internship.
 The DEA offers student and intern programs to introduce college students to law enforcement careers.
-For example, the Student Educational Employment Program (SEEP) lets students observe firsthand the daily business of combating drug smuggling.
-Students must be at least age 16, attending full-time in an accredited degree program and a U.S. citizen to be eligible for these programs.
+For example, the Student Educational Employment Program lets students observe firsthand the daily business of combating drug smuggling.
+Students must be at least age 16, attending full-time in an accredited degree program, and a U.S. citizen to be eligible for this program.

+The second step to becoming a DEA agent is to gain some relevant work experience.
 Applicants without a bachelor's degree but with relevant work experience may be eligible to become a special agent.
 For example, the DEA seeks individuals with substantive experience in law enforcement investigations related to narcotics, which includes providing information toward prosecution and testifying in court.
-It also desires applicants who have at least three years of experience in specific areas of skill, such as a maritime pilot, auditor, accountant, military investigations, foreign language and other areas.
+It also desires applicants who have at least three years of experience in specific skill areas such as a maritime pilot, auditor, accountant, military investigations, foreign language, and other areas.

-The first step for DEA applicants is to attend a special agent applicant orientation at a field division office.
+The third step to becoming a DEA agent is to apply for an agent position.
+To apply, prospective DEA agents should attend a special agent applicant orientation at a field division office.
 The hiring process may take 12 months or longer.
-The process includes written and panel interviews, a drug test, medical exam, physical test, polygraph examination, psychological assessment and a background investigation.
-Applicants must be at least age 21, a U.S. citizen with a valid state driver's license, able to meet security clearance requirements and able to pass physical and medical condition requirements.
+The hiring process includes written and panel interviews, a drug test, a medical exam, a physical test, a polygraph examination, a psychological assessment, and a background investigation.
+Applicants must be at least age 21, a U.S. citizen with a valid state driver's license, able to meet security clearance requirements, and able to pass physical and medical condition requirements.

+The fourth step to becoming a DEA agent is to complete DEA Basic Training.
 Newly hired applicants must successfully complete an 18-week Basic Agent Training program to become a special agent.
 This training is held at a DEA training academy at Quantico, VA.
 Trainees reside and attend classes at the academy.
-They must pass rigorous training related to firearms, physical fitness, defensive tactics, practical applications, tactics and intelligence.
+They must pass rigorous training related to firearms, physical fitness, defensive tactics, practical applications, tactics, and intelligence.
 Upon completion, trainees are sworn in as special agents and are sent to their first assignment.